Is Technology a Good Career Path in 2026?

 It’s also a field that tends to value outcomes over hours, so if you can get your work done and communicate well, you’re usually trusted to manage your time how you want.

 Of course, this depends on the company.
-Some still work like it’s 1995.
-But more often than not, especially at modern companies, tech jobs come with a level of freedom and work-life balance that’s hard to find elsewhere.
+Some still work like it’s 1995, but more often than not, tech jobs come with a level of freedom and work-life balance that’s hard to find elsewhere.

 And that’s not even counting the extras like on-site perks, flexible benefits, employee stock options, and more.
 There’s real upside if you land in the right place.